mslawins/dotfiles/README.md

 - Rust go to definition does not work
 - .vue go to definition does not work
-- :Telescope luasnip - does not work ctrl + g should move cursor after opening a buffer
+- :Telescope luasnip - does not work
 - lua / vim lsp leaks into other file types
 - telescope does not show hidden files